project-robius/robius.rs/content/blog/2024-12-28-robius-retrospective-2024.md

 +++
-title = "Project Robius in 2024: one year of Rust App Dev" description = ""
+title = "Project Robius in 2024: one year of Rust App Dev" description = "A retrospective on our progress in 2024 and a look ahead at our 2025 roadmap."
 [extra]
 author = "Kevin Boos"
 twitter = "project_robius"
 mastodon = "https://mastodon.social/@kevinaboos"
 github = "kevinaboos"
 +++

 *Author: [Kevin Boos](https://github.com/kevinaboos).
 Published January 9th, 2024.*

-This past year marked the first year of work on **Project Robius**: an open-source decentralized endeavor to enable developers to write immersive, fully-featured apps in pure Rust that work seamlessly across all major platforms.
+This past year marked the first year of work on **Project Robius**: an open-source decentralized endeavor to enable developers to write immersive, fully-featured apps in pure 🦀&nbsp;Rust&nbsp;🦀 that work seamlessly across all major platforms.

 > <font style="bold" color="#C85911"> **🛈 Project Robius in a nutshell** </font>
 >